-The dynamics of iodide-uracil-water (Γ ·U·H2O) clusters following π - π excitation of the nucleobase are probed using time-resolved photoelectron spectroscopy (TRPES).
+The dynamics of iodide-uracil-water ($I^- \cdot U \cdot H_2O$) clusters following π - π excitation of the nucleobase are probed using time-resolved photoelectron spectroscopy (TRPES).

 Photoexcitation of this cluster at 4.77 eV results in electron transfer from the iodide moiety to the uracil, creating a valence-bound (VB) anion within the cross-correlation of the pump and probe laser pulses.
 This species can decay by a number of channels, including autodetachment and dissociation to Γ or larger anion fragments.
 Comparison of the energetics of the photoexcited cluster and its decay dynamics with those of the bare iodide-uracil (Γ ·U) complex provide a sensitive probe of the effects of microhydration on these species.
-The results are also compared with TRPES experiments on Γ ·U·H2O at lower pump photon energies, where both the initial photoinduced dynamics and the decay of the photoexcited cluster are qualitatively different.